barumau/pandunia/eng/108_karlexi.md

 indicates that the event will take place later or in the future.

 **da _xa_ e guru.**
-– He or she shall be a teacher.
+– He/she shall be a teacher.
 **mi no _xa_ gul bir.**
 – I will not drink beer.